 Despite criminal charges being filed in connection with a dog bite, the injured party can sue the owner for compensation, as long as the civil suit is filed within the statute of limitations, which is two years (Cal.
 Civ.
 Proc.
 Code § 335.1 (2020)).
 The statute of limitations might extend the period in some circumstances.

-If someone is suing you over a dog bite or other injury that your dog supposedly caused, or if you are considering suing after being hurt by someone else’s dog, then you should consider speaking with a personal injury lawyer at Arash Law by calling (888) 488-1391.
+If someone is suing you over a dog bite or other injury that your dog supposedly caused, or if you are considering suing after being hurt by someone else’s dog, then you should consider speaking with our personal injury lawyer at Arash Law led by Arash Khorsandi, Esq. by calling (888) 488-1391.
 An attorney experienced in this area of law can explain how California’s law applies to your situation and help you explore all of your options.